t8lv4/Le-Baluchon/README.md

 This app allows to:

-+ get the weather conditions for the current user location and New-York, NY
++ get the weather conditions for the current user location and New York, NY
 + translate words from french to english
 + convert currency from euro to US dollars